 Windows Defender first appeared as an anti-virus utility for Windows XP.
-Since Vista version it was built into all Microsoft OS as a protection against malicious software.
-In Windows 8 it was merged with another antivirus product — Microsoft Security Essentials, and now it is a full-featured antivirus software.
+Since Vista it was built into all Microsoft OS as a protection against viruses, worms, trojans and other type of malicious software.
+In Windows 8 it was merged with another antivirus product—Microsoft Security Essentials, and now it is a full-featured antivirus software.
 Windows Defender is productive enough and has low system requirements.
-It can be updated from Microsoft website or from an internal WSUS server.
-That allows you to use it not only on home computers, but also in SMB corporate networks.
-In this article we will take a closer look on how to manage and enable/disable Windows Defender using Powershell.
+It can be updated from online Microsoft website or from an internal WSUS server.
+That allows you to use it not only on home computers, but also in SMB and enterprise corporate networks.
+In this article we will take a closer look on how to manage different settings and enable/disable Windows Defender using PowerShell.

-But the main advantage of Defender is that it is easy to use, it’s already pre-installed in Windows, enabled by default and practically does not need manual configuration.
+The main advantage of Defender is that it is easy to use, it’s already pre-installed in Windows 10 and 8.1, enabled by default and practically doesn’t need manual configuration.

 Tip.
 At the moment, Windows Defender is a part of the only client side OS and not available in the current versions of Windows Server.
 Although, in a recent preview versions of Windows Server 2016, Windows Defender can be installed as a server feature (Install-WindowsFeature-Name Windows-Server-Antimalware).

 In most cases, Windows Defender works well with the default settings, but sometimes user needs to change its behavior.
 A large number of settings available from the PowerShell console, through a special module Defender.
 It appeared first time in PowerShell 4.0 and designed specifically for Windows Defender management.
 This module contains 11 cmdlets, which we are reviewing today.